Skip to main content

 Health disparities are pervasive in Connecticut.

-• The infant mortality rate in 2018 was more than twice as high for babies born to Black mothers than babies born to white mothers.
+• The infant mortality rate in 2020 was more than four times as high for babies born to Black mothers than babies born to white mothers.

-• Hispanic residents with diabetes are three times more likely to have a leg amputated than white residents with diabetes.
+• Hispanic residents with diabetes are three times more likely to have a leg or foot amputated than white residents with diabetes.

 But it doesn’t have to be this way.